scurrilus/all-about-internet/README.md

 ==================

 This is a framework for a one page scroll with snap function.
 Based on jquery.
 It is a hybrid and use normal and scnap scrolling in one framework.
 The framework is completely responsive.

+Here is a demo. http://scurrilus.de/scurrilus-github/scurrilus-onepage-scroll/index.html

 How to use?
 ------------------